California tree frog

 The California tree frog or California chorus frog (Pseudacris cadaverina) is a "true" tree frog (family Hylidae) from southern California (USA) and Baja California (Mexico).
 Until recently, the California tree frog was classified in the genus Hyla.

 Description

 It is a cryptically colored species of tree frog, often resembling granitic stones.
 It is grey or light brown on its dorsum with darker blotches, and has a whitish venter.
 It is yellow on the undersides of its legs, groin, and lower abdomen; males of the species have a dusky-yellow throat.
 The California tree frog has conspicuous toe webbing and pads, and its dorsal skin is roughened and warty.
-It is 2.9–5 cm long.
+It is 2.9–5 cm long from snout to vent.

 Habitat and conservation

 This species is most likely to occur along streams with abundant boulders and cobbles in their channels.
 Its distribution is spotty and localized.
 These frogs are easily handled.

 California tree frog is not considered threatened by IUCN: it is a relatively common species with broad distribution, and there are no major threats, except perhaps UV radiation that reduces embryonic survival.
 Another possible threat to this frog species is habit fragmentation which could contribute to a lack of genetic diversity throughout populations in different areas.